sony-msm8996/android_device_sony_tone-common/README.md

 Copyright (C) 2017 - The LineageOS Project

-Common device tree for Sony tone devices
+Common device tree for Sony tone platform devices
+By Sjll

 ==============